TACO: Adversarial Camouflage Optimization on Trucks to Fool Object Detectors: Results

-Figure \ref{fig:textures} (first row) shows the applied textures for the Base, Naive, Random, and TACO methods used in this evaluation.
-Tables \ref{tab:textures_ap50} and \ref{tab:textures_adr} present the AP@0.5 and ADR results, respectively, across all evaluated models.
+Figure~\ref{fig:textures} shows the applied textures for the Base, Naive, Random, DTA, and~TACO methods used in this evaluation. { In the case of DTA, we include two variants of the texture: one directly from the original paper (DTA (original)) and another optimized specifically for our truck model and environment (DTA (optimized)).
+For~fairness, only the re-optimized DTA texture is used in our experiments.
+Additionally, both DTA textures are rendered photorealistically using our own PRN. } Tables~\ref{tab:textures_ap50} and ~\ref{tab:textures_adr} present the AP@0.5 and ADR results, respectively, across all evaluated~models.

 The texture generated by TACO significantly reduces both the AP@0.5 and ADR across all evaluated models compared to the baseline textures.
-Specifically, for YOLOv8, the AP@0.5 drops from 0.7295 (Base) to 0.0099 (TACO), and the ADR decreases from 0.7453 to 0.0097.
+Specifically, for~YOLOv8, the~AP@0.5 drops from 0.7295 (Base) to 0.0099 (TACO), and~the ADR decreases from 0.7453 to 0.0097.
 This indicates that the adversarial texture effectively deceives the target model, rendering the truck nearly undetectable in unseen scenes.
-While TACO is optimized specifically against YOLOv8, it also exhibits transferability to other models, although with varying degrees of effectiveness.
-This suggests that our adversarial texture exploits common vulnerabilities across different object detection architectures.
+While TACO is optimized specifically against YOLOv8, it also exhibits transferability to other models, although~with varying degrees of effectiveness.
+This suggests that our adversarial texture exploits common vulnerabilities across different object detection~architectures.